Sheyi Ojo scores as Cardiff City hold Barnsley | Goal.com

 Ojo reduced the deficit for the Bluebirds six minutes later after he was set up by Josh Murphy before Kieffer Moore levelled matters in the 68th minute.

-The Anglo-Nigerian featured for 90 minutes before making ways for Marlon Pack in his 25th Championship appearance of the season.
+The Anglo-Nigerian featured for 90 minutes before making way for Marlon Pack in his 25th Championship appearance of the season.

 The forward will be expected to continue his impressive form in front of goal when Cardiff take on Millwall in their next league game on January 30.